mpinardi/cucumber-performance/README.md

 Most likely each team will end up with something that is project specific and doesn't use the existing functional code base.

 ### The fix
-Cucumber Perf provides a level of automation on top of Cucumber.
+Cucumber Performance provides a level of automation on top of Cucumber.
-It’s an implementation of a new concept (as far as I know) called Concurrent Behavior Driven Testing (CBDT).
+And is an implementation of a new concept (as far as I know) called Concurrent Behavior Driven Testing (CBDT).

-Cucumber perf provides a means to use your existing functional code without writing a single line of code.
+Cucumber Performance provides a means to use your existing functional tests without writing a single line of code.
 It provides the ability to run performance simulations with support for common load testing features:
 * Timed Tests
 * Multi-Threading